GreyREvenson/basin-bmp-scenario-sim/readme.md

 ## Description

-`basin-bmp-scenario-sim` facilitates Monte-Carlo-based simulation of basin-wide best management practice (BMP) implementation scenarios depciting aggregate costs and impacts on basin-outlet pollutant loads.
-The model is composed of user-defined statistical distributions depicting:
+`basin-bmp-scenario-sim` facilitates Monte-Carlo-based simulation of basin-wide best management practice (BMP) implementation scenarios depicting aggregate costs and impacts on basin-outlet pollutant loads.
+The model is composed of a series of user-defined statistical distributions depicting:
 - Parcel selection
   - Describe the relative liklihood of BMP implementation across the basin's parcel / agricultural fields
 - BMP / conservation practice type